Data Protection Policy

 • must be protected by strong passwords that are changed regularly (every 6 months)

-• passwords are only shared to contacts within affinity and externally that are considered necessary and communicated securely.
+• passwords are only shared to contacts within Affinity and externally that are considered necessary and communicated securely.

 • passwords are logged in secure location ‘keystore’ and shared securely. the password to 'keystore' must not be shared externally

-• must be transferred internally and externally by sftp and password should never be transferred by email
+• must be transferred internally and externally by SFTP and password should never be transferred by email

 • must only be stored on designated drives and servers, and should only be uploaded to an approved cloud computing service